Ron114/Ron114/README.md

-<h2 align="center">Hey there👋 I'm Ron from United States — a Senior Blockchain and Full Stack Engineer with over 5 years of experience.</h2>
+<h2 align="center">Hey there👋 I'm Ron — a Senior Blockchain and Full Stack Engineer with over 5 years of experience.</h2>

 ###